 - C. Critical Freshwater Habitats.
-Critical freshwater habitats include those portions of suleams, rivers, wetlands, lakes and their associated channel migration zones and flood plains that provide habitat for priority species at any stage in their life cycles, and provide critical ecosystem-wide processes, as established in WAC 173-26-221(2)(c)(iv).
+Critical freshwater habitats include those portions of streams, rivers, wetlands, lakes and their associated channel migration zones and floodplains that provide habitat for priority species at any stage in their life cycles, and provide critical ecosystem-wide processes, as established in WAC 173-26-221(2)(c)(iv).
 Specific standards follow. - 1.
-Lakes over Twenty Acres or greater - a.
-Vegetation buffers shall be retained for each shore ine environment designation as specified in Section 22.400.120 (Vegetation conservation buffers). - b.
-Where a lot cannot accommodate required suffers due to size, shape or topography, the alternatives for new development (Section 22.400.120(C)(1)) and alternatives for existing development (Section 22.400.120(C)(2)) shall apply. - c.
+Lakes over Twenty Acres or greater. - a.
+Vegetation buffers shall be retained for each shoreline environment designation as specified in Section 22.400.120 (Vegetation conservation buffers). - b.
+Where a lot cannot a commodate required buffers due to size, shape or topography, the alternatives for new development (Section 22.400.120(C)(1)) and alternatives for existing development (Section 22.400.120(C)(2)) shall apply. - c.
 The specific shoreline use and modification development standards of the program shall apply (Chapter 22.600). - 2.
-Streams and Rivers over Twenty cfs Mean Annual Flow. - a.
-A two-hundred-foot vegetation buffer and an additional fifteen-foot building setback shall be maintained from the OHWM.
-Additional critical area setbacks may apply where flood hazard areas, geologically hazardous areas, or wetlands are present. - b.
-Where a lot cannot accommodate required buffers due to size, shape or topography, the alternatives for new development (Section 22.400.120(C)(1)) and alternatives for existing development (Section 22.400.120(C)(2)) shall apply. - c.
-The specific shoreline use and modification development standards of the program shall apply (Chapter 22.600). - 3.
-The subdivision of land shall not be established when it would be reasonably foreseeable that the development or use would require structural flood hazard reduction measures within the channel migration zone or floodway.
-When evaluating alternate flood control measures or floodplain restoration opportunities, the removal or relocation of structures in flood-prone areas shall be given consideration.
+Streams and Rivers over Twenty cfs Mean Annual Flow. - $a. \quad A two-hundred-foot vegetation buffer and an additional fifteen-foot building setback shall be maintained from the OHWM.
+Additional critical area setbacks may apply where flood hazard areas, geologically hazardous areas, or wetlands are present. \\$ - b.
+Where a lot cannot a commodate required buffers due to size, shape or topography, the alternatives for new development (Section 22.400.120(C)(1)) and alternatives for existing development (Section 22.400.120(C)(2)) shall apply. - c.
+The specific shoreline use and modification development standards of the program shall apply (Chapter 22.600).